GUT-AI/gut-ai/README.rst

 **Project identifier:** https://doi.org/10.17605/OSF.IO/RN2S4

 Please note that the above is the DOI for the *whole* project, *not* for this GitHub repository.
 For the identifiers of each specific component, check `identifiers <components/identifiers/README.rst>`_.
-See also `How to cite this <#how-to-cite-this>`_.
+See also `how to cite this <#how-to-cite-this>`_.

 Current problems and challenges
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^